djannitor/gns3-mikrotik/GNS3_Qemu.md

 Start the router and connect to the console.

 While GNS3 indicates a green status for the MikroTik Qemu router, there's no response on the console and GNS3 Servers Summary shows the GNS3 VM's single CPU pegged at 100%.
 Re-configuring the GNS3 VM to use two CPU cores resulted in the CPU utilization pegged at 50% and a non-responsive console.

+> Follow up: After uninstalling VirtualBox and re-deploying the GNS3 VM in VMware Workstation Player 16, I was able to successfully run the MikroTik CHR in the GNS3 VM.

 ## Re-do with GNS3 Local Qemu